In this post we’ll go through the step-by-step process of recording your own music like a professional.

 Once you’re done with the first 4 steps, you can now re-record the lead vocals.
 The first recording was simply a rough draft where everyone was able to follow.
 The song is almost done now, and would certainly have a different, or more potent, vibrant energy at this point.
 You’ll be surprised at how this affects the actual vocal performance…

-At this point you can also have fun doing things like, vocal doubling, or tripling, where the vocalist harmonies with herself.
+At this point you can also have fun doing things like vocal doubling, or tripling, where the vocalist harmonies with him or herself.
 This is especially effective during the chorus or hooks, anywhere in the song that needs to be “bigger” or more emphasized.

 6 – “Sweetening”